miquelcampos/GEAR_mc/README.md

 GEAR_mc
 =======
-GEAR_mc is a fork of Jeremie Passerin's GEAR project.
+GEAR_mc is a fork of Jeremie Passerin's GEAR project for Softimage.

 GEAR is an open source project to provide a complete and production quality toolset for rigging and animation inside Autodesk Softimage.
 It includes a lot of things to